Gouren: 19th century

 Hippolyte Lalaisse : Breton wrestling scene taking place around 1860 near the Rosporden pond.
 Two wrestlers grapple while others rest nearby.
 Some spectators brandish their hats and others their penn bazh to encourage the wrestlers.

-The 19th century saw municipal authorities organize numerous "tournaments", often at the time of the National Day, in order to show that a new authority was now in place, but also within the framework of official parish festivals under the control of the municipalities.
+The 19th century saw municipal authorities organize numerous "tournaments", often at the time of the National Day, to show that a new authority was now in place, but also within the framework of official parish festivals under the control of the municipalities.
 However, the population of rural parishes also continued to organize "local struggles", in an almost ritualistic manner, at the time of chapel pardons.
 Gouren was then the only "sport" in the countryside and seen as an element of social and identity recognition for their parishes of origin.

-XXth century
+20th century

 Competition in Quimperlé in 1928, reuniting 6000 spectators.

 Gouren was especially popular in Brittany towards the beginning of the 20th century, before the beginning of World War I (1914), with competitions every Sunday during the summer season in numerous small villages.

-In 1930, in order to revitalize the practice of gouren, Charles Cottonec of Quimperlé (Finistère) and his team breathed new life into the sport by codifying it : renovating rules, adding age and weight categories as well as limiting time for bouts.
-This was done after the creation of the first federation of the sport, the FALSAB (Fédération des Amis des Luttes et Sports Athlétiques Bretons - Federation of Friends of Breton Wrestling and Athletic Sports), of which the current Gouren Federation is largely an extension.
+In 1930, to revitalize the practice of gouren, Charles Cottonec of Quimperlé (Finistère) and his team breathed new life into the sport by codifying it : renovating rules, adding age and weight categories as well as limiting time for bouts.
+This was done after the creation of the first federation of the sport, the FALSAB (Fédération des Amis des Luttes et Sports Athlétiques Bretons – Federation of Friends of Breton Wrestling and Athletic Sports), of which the current Gouren Federation is largely an extension.
 He also preceded each tournament with an oath, also called "serment de loyauté" (oath of loyalty).
 This oath is part of the ritual practices linked to the gouren, such as the hug and the dornad (handshake), which form the accord de loyauté (agreement of loyalty).

 Today gouren is well-organised.
 It has its own federation while maintaining a practice linked to regional culture, clubs (skoliou), and its own European Championships which take place every two years.

 Many clubs (the skoliou gouren) welcome almost two thousand practitioners, for example in Berrien or in the Pays fouesnantais.
 An international federation of Celtic wrestling (FILC) was created in 1985, initially bringing together federations from so-called "Celtic" countries (Scotland, Wales, Cornwall, Cumbria), then gradually other federations managing the styles traditional wrestlings of Western Europe.
 European championships have been organized every year since 1991.
 A sign of its renewal, the gouren has been part of the optional baccalaureate exams in Brittany since 1998.

 Gouren has also kept its cultural ties, and thus, in summer especially, displays of the martial art can be seen during numerous open-air competitions, on sawdust, sometimes with the use of the old challenge system, in parties and festivals, alongside Breton music and dance.

 The gouren is also listed in the Inventory of intangible cultural heritage in France.